UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-SUSE-Package-Hub.md

 ---
 ## Introduction

 If you are reading this post that means you are interested in contributing to [Package Hub](https://packagehub.suse.com).
 You have come to the right place.
 I’ll share with you the process I followed while doing my internship at [Linux Foundation](https://www.linuxfoundation.org/).
 I hope this blog post will help you understand the process better.
-Please remember to visit suse documentation also to get more insight and latest updates.
+Please remember to visit SUSE documentation also to get more insight and latest updates.
 {:.justify-class}

 ### SUSE Package Hub